a-n-t-h-o-n-y/TermOx/README.md

 ### Custom Widget

-The following code demonstrates how to create a new Widget type from scratch.
-It is a simple `Pinbox` Widget that lets a user place pins of various colors on a dark background, much like a Lite-Brite.
+This code creates a new Widget type from scratch.
+It is a simple `Pinbox` Widget that lets a user place pins of various colors on a dark background, much like a Lite-Brite toy.

 ```cpp
 #include <map>